SBA initiatives

 Equity Initiative

 Entrepreneurs in underserved communities can experience barriers to accessing SBA products and services.
-SBA is working to reduce these barriers and improve access to key resources, providing support to small businesses where they need to be.
+SBA is working to improve access to key resources.
+In this way, we can provide support to small businesses where they need to be.

 Learn more about SBA's Equity Initiative.